WELCOME TO IMSH 2026!

 She is an advocate for the advancement of the simulation operations and technology professional career field.

-Within SSH, Amy currently serves as a member of the STORM Editorial Board and Chair for the CHSOS-A Certification Subcommittee.
+Within SSH, Amy currently serves as a At Large Director on the SSH Board of Directors, a member of the STORM Editorial Board, and Chair for the CHSOS-A Certification Subcommittee.
 Amy holds a B.S. in Journalism with an emphasis in News and Information from the University of Kansas.
 While Amy’s career in healthcare simulation began as a part-time job in college, her passion and expertise have since led her to a meaningful career in healthcare simulation that positively impacts health system patients and their families.

 Syretta Spears, CHSOS-A, CHSE, was one of the first 25 in the world to achieve the esteemed CHSOS-A designation.
 She is also a Certified Healthcare Simulation Educator.
 She serves as the Director of an internationally accredited and globally endorsed center at the University of Central Florida College of Nursing’s Simulation, Technology, Innovation and Modeling [STIM] Center, managing three campus locations.
 As the leader of a multidisciplinary team, she strives to ensure excellence amongst a variety of mediums including holograms, telehealth, and traditional high-fidelity simulation-based experiences.